apa-2204/19CS302_Module_4/Ex no_17.md

 ## Algorithm
 1. Start.
-2. Define a variables a,b,c.
+2. Define a variables.
-3. Write program to find the smallest among the three numbers.
+3. Write program to compare two strings using nested for loop and if statement.
 4. Read the value using scanf.
 5. Ask the user to make an input.
 6. Print out the answer.